jeni091992/59004/README.md

-# Laravel Application README
+# ProspectPath Application README

 ## Introduction

-Welcome to the Laravel Application!
+Welcome to the ProspectPath Application!
 This README file provides an overview of the application, how to set it up, and instructions for use.
-Laravel is a web application framework with expressive, elegant syntax, which aims to make the development process enjoyable and creative without sacrificing application functionality.

 ## Table of Contents